Marketing Plans & Budgets

 • Strategic goals — for example, you may want to expand into a new market with a new distribution channel, or you may need to reposition your brand to reflect a change in your business.

-• Your positioning strategy defines how you’ll differentiate your offering from your competitors.
+• Your positioning strategy defines how you’ll differentiate your offering from those of your competitors.

 • Your brand strategy defines what you stand for and how you’ll communicate with the market.